 The United States Attorney’s Office is the federal prosecutor, and these are field offices of the U.S. Department of Justice.
 U.S. Attorney’s Offices conduct grand jury investigations, and grand juries “return,” or issue, federal indictments, which are formal charges.
-You need a federal criminal attorney if you are a target of a federal criminal investigation or if you are criminally charged in federal court.

 Most federal cases are in the categories of large white-collar crimes (frauds) or large drug-trafficking cases.
 Other types of federal crimes include tax evasion, extortion, bribery, public corruption, counterfeit currency cases, and immigration law violations.

 A. Targets and Subjects

 A person who is under investigation by a federal agency and the United States Attorney’s Office is considered to be either a “target” of the investigation, or a “subject” of the investigation.

 There are many federal agencies that conduct criminal investigations with and at the direction of the U.S. Attorney.
 These include the Federal Bureau of Investigation (FBI), Drug Enforcement Administration (DEA), the U.S. Postal Inspection Service (U.S. Postal Inspectors), Homeland Security, and Internal Revenue Service – Criminal Investigation Division.

 III.
 INDICTMENT AND GRAND JURY

 Grand juries in federal investigations are considered a weapon of the prosecutor.
 The federal prosecutor may make various presentations of evidence to a federal grand jury before he submits a proposed Indictment.